cblaser04/BIOL3070--Blaser-/Warm-up-mosquitoes-Caden-Blaser-1-.md

 ## Hypothesis

-Bird species that are fed on more frequently by mosquitoes are more likely to act as important amplifying hosts of WNV.
+Bird species that are fed on more frequently by mosquitoes are more likely to act as important amplifying hosts for WNV.

 ## Prediction

-If a species turns out to be an effective amplifying host, then the individuals of that species will show a higher viremia compared to other species, leading to mosquitoes biting them more often. \# METHODS

-Fill in here… Summarize the procedures and analyses you use in this report.
-In this section, describe what you did and why.
-Don’t just restate the code — explain the logic of each analysis in plain language.
-Keep each subsection short (2–4 sentences).
+If certain bird species act as important amplifying hosts, then sites where mosquitoes feed more frequently on those species will have higher rates of confirmed WNV in mosquito pools.

+## Methods

+Blood meals from mosquitoes were analyzed to find the host species.
+DNA was then extracted from each blood meal, amplified using PCR, then sequenced.
+This allowed us to determine what species of bird the mosquitoes fed on at different sites.

+We then visualized the number of blood meals from each host species at sites that did and didn’t have WNV-positive mosquito pools by using horizontal barplots.
+The comparison between the two helped us see whether the mosquitoes fed more frequently on certain species in the areas where WNV was positive.

+Next, we then used a generalized linear model to test whether feeding on certain bird species was associated with WNV presence or positivity rates.
+This statistical test showed the relationship between the mosquito feeding patterns and WNV activity in the area, giving us evidence beyond the visual trends from the barplots.

-## Fill in 1st analysis e.g. barplots
+## 1st analysis of barplots

 We compared the number of mosquito blood meals from each of the host species between sites that had no WNV-positive pools and sites that had